 Some of the local libraries (Hudson and Newburgh, for example) are remarkable generative hubs of community and ideas.
 Fence Magazine is based in Hudson, I highly recommend checking them out.

 The Flow Chart Foundation in Hudson.
 WDST and WGXC are seriously great local radio stations.
 Kingston has the Center for Creative Education.
 And, finally: Woodstock School of Art.
 Maverick Concerts.
 Unison Arts.
 Women’s Studio Workshop.
 Upstate Films.
 Bard Summerscape.
 Time & Space Limited.
 The Lumberyard.
-Rock on!This interview has been edited for length and clarity.
+Rock on!This interview has been edited.